Application Submission Process

 What are the YoungArts age eligibility requirements?

 If I am graduating high school in 2014, may I apply to the YoungArts program?

-Yes, as long as you meet the eligibility requirements: as of December 1, 2012, you must be between the ages of 15-18 OR in high school grades 10-12.
+Yes, as long as you meet the eligibility requirements: on December 1, 2013, you must be between the ages of 15-18 OR in high school grades 10-12.
 YoungArts reserves the right to extend eligibility on a case by case basis provided the applicant’s birthdate falls within 90 days before or after

 What type of high school programs qualify?